 Life After the MLIS

 Many graduates of the ALA-accredited Master of Library and Information Science (MLIS) program at the San José State University (SJSU) School of Information (iSchool) have exciting, inspiring stories to share as they venture into new careers as information professionals, or advance to new challenges with the help of the MLIS degree.
-From public libraries to corporate information centers, academic institutions and LIS consulting service organizations, working locally, virtually and abroad, creating programs that benefit communities and enhance the information profession — iSchool alumni are doing it all.
+Many graduates of the ALA-accredited MLIS program at the San José State University (SJSU) School of Information (iSchool) have exciting, inspiring stories to share as they venture into new careers as information professionals or advance to new challenges with the help of the MLIS degree.
+From public libraries to academic institutions, tech companies and multinational corporations, creating programs that benefit communities and enhance the information profession — iSchool alumni are doing it all.

 We invite you to learn more about our outstanding alumni by reading their community profiles and alumni career spotlights, which provide a glimpse into LIS workplaces and offer insights on the most valuable LIS skills for different jobs.
+Visit the MLIS Alumni at Work series page to watch a few videos showing MLIS alums in their workplaces.
 If you're a graduate of the School of Information at San José State University, please create your alumni career spotlight and share your news!